-Parasites and diseases thrive best in a productive leafcutter bee environment and with the emerging bees living close to each other it becomes easier for the pests and diseases to spread.
-It therefore goes without saying that harvesting of the leafcutter bee cocoons will help keep a check on this.
+Parasites and diseases thrive best in a productive leafcutter bee environment and with the emerging bees living close to each other, it becomes easier for the pests and diseases to spread.
+It, therefore, goes without saying that harvesting the leafcutter bee cocoons will help keep a check on this.
 This is the only ideal way to keep off pests and parasites such as parasitic wasps and Chalkbrood.

 Any artificial bee house should be kept clean at all times and that responsibility is bestowed upon the keeper.
-Taking time to harvest the leafcutter bee cocoons not only ensure the health of the current bees but also the future generation bees.
-Remember leafcutter bees are able to give birth to their second generation of bees.
+Taking time to harvest the leafcutter bee cocoons not only ensures the health of the current bees but also the future generation bees.
+Remember, leafcutter bees are able to give birth to their second generation of bees.